maxgav13/Student-s-t_regression/README.md

                 set_prior("cauchy(0, 1)", class = "sigma")))
 ```

-Now we've got all those models, we can put all their estimates into one tibble.
+Now we've got all those models, we can gather their results into a sole tibble.

 ``` r
 # We have to detach MASS and reload tidyverse so we might use tidyverse::select()